 'Play is our adaptive wildcard', Isabel says.
 What does that mean?
 In times of uncertainty, especially like the ones we are experiencing right now, play is a proven approach to take on the crisis.
 It helps us adapt faster in face of difficulties.

 Play connects us

 A second thing that Isabel found is that play is about connecting and encouraging tolerance.
 It gives us a diversity of interactions and helps us learn to create rules and trust.

 It’s a game of curiosity and increased creativity

 Finally, play is all about diversity of behaviours and connections and as such it empowers creativity.
 It's a game of exploration and it helps us connect new and old ideas.
-This was also a dominant finding from our Pilot testers, who shared how playing games at Playground served as an inspiration and a seed for their next projects.
+This was also a dominant finding from our Pilot testers, who shared how playing games at Playground served them as an inspiration and even a seed for their next projects.

 Side effects of playing

 If learning from Bonobos didn't impress you, here are some other interesting side-effects of playing:

 Playing makes us smarter – it stimulates the growth of brain cells & increases memory

 It reduces stress and contributes to overall wellbeing